Ministry of Defence

 George Walter

 Private G.7094 10th Battalion, Royal West Surrey Regiment.
 41st Division.
 Killed in action 20 9.17.
 Aged 22.
 Son of Edwin & Elizabeth Earl of 36, Charterhouse Road, Godalming.
 Born in Eastbourne and enlisted in Godalming, Surrey.
 Resident of Godalming.
-Godalming Parish Church War Memorial Commemorated on The Tyne Cot Memorial, Belgium
+Godalming Parish Church War Memorial No known grave.
+Commemorated on Tyne Cot Memorial, Belgium

 EASTWOOD